zhiayang/sap/README.md

 ### introduction

-sap (not to be confused with SAP) is a document typesetting/preparation system similar in concept to [LaTeX](https://www.latex-project.org) (and derivatives), with the following major differences:
+sap (not to be confused with [Systeme, Anwendungen und Produkte in der Datenverarbeitung](https://www.sap.com)) is a document typesetting/preparation system similar in concept to [LaTeX](https://www.latex-project.org) (and derivatives), with the following major differences:

 1. it is not from 1984 (or 1994 if you count LaTex 2e)
 2. it is not a glorified macro system